Octavius-Dante/Arthelais/ex_30/Readme.md

 > [!NOTE]
->  PUT - will Update all properties in a record. </br> PATCH - will update single property in a record </br> MERGE - will read the data first and then do PATCH (automatically do the read)
+>  PUT - will Update all properties in a record. </br> PATCH - will update single or few property in a record </br> MERGE - will read the data first and then do PATCH (automatically do the read)

 </br></br>